trenton3983/stack_overflow/cut_paste_comments.md

 [How much research effort is expected of Stack Overflow users?](https://meta.stackoverflow.com/questions/261592/how-much-research-effort-is-expected-of-stack-overflow-users)

 ## No screenshots
 [Stack Overflow Discourages screenshots of code, errors & data](https://meta.stackoverflow.com/questions/303812/discourage-screenshots-of-code-and-or-errors).
 It is likely, the question will be downvoted, for containing unnecessary screenshots.
 By using screenshots, you are discouraging anyone from assisting you.
-No one wants to retype your stuff, from a screenshot.
+No one wants to retype your stuff, from a screenshot, and screenshots are often, not readable.

 ## Off-Topic Questions
 [Should one advise on off-topic questions?](https://meta.stackoverflow.com/questions/276572/should-one-advise-on-off-topic-questions)